LiLabAtVT/PlantSingleCell/Saturn_Plant/README.md

 **Script to convert CSV to AnnData:**
 - `/projects/intro2gds/SATURN/data/AnnData_plant.py`

-> Submit slurm job to run this file, just modify the AnnData.sh with the update python file `AnnData.sh`.
+> Submit slurm job to run this file, you can use `AnnData.sh`.

 ---